keremburakyilmaz/website-fingerprinting/README.md

     })();
 ```

-- Font enumeration is a fingerprinting method that infers which fonts are installed on a user’s system by measuring how a browser lays out text using different candidate fonts.
-In the snippet above, the script picks a set of base fonts (such as “monospace”, “serif”, “sans-serif”) and a list of fonts to test (e.g. “Arial”, “Times New Roman”, “Roboto”).
-It measures the rendered width of a fixed string (e.g. “mmmmmmmmmlliI”) when using each base font, and then when “fallback” combinations are used (e.g. "TestFont, baseFonts...").
+- Font enumeration is a method that infers which fonts are installed on the user’s system by measuring how a browser lays out text using different fonts.
+In the snippet above, the script picks a set of base fonts (such as “monospace”, “serif”, “sans-serif” in this example) and a list of fonts to test (“Arial”, “Times New Roman”, “Roboto” etc.).
+It measures the rendered width of a fixed string when using each base font, and then when “fallback” combinations are used (e.g. "TestFont, baseFonts...").
 If the measured width deviates enough from any of the base widths, the script deduces that TestFont is present on the system.

-- According to the AdsPower guide [14], because different users have widely varying sets of installed fonts (especially custom or application-specific fonts), font fingerprinting can contribute high discriminative power to a browser fingerprint.
+- According to the AdsPower guide [14], because different users have widely varying sets of installed fonts (especially custom or application-specific fonts), font fingerprinting can contribute high differentiation to a browser fingerprint.

 ##### 2.1.1.5 User Agent[12]: